 Essentially, highlighting the potential underlying causes of your anxiety may help you find the right treatment and manage your triggers much more effectively.

 Understanding these triggers will help you to take positive steps to control your anxiety, improve your wellbeing and supplement any other treatment you may be receiving.
-Read on to find out more about how to manage your anxiety.
+Read on to find out more about how to manage your anxiety on the EMDR Healing website.

 Limit your caffeine intake